justinjiholee/covid-vaccinations/README.md

 ![alt text](https://github.com/justinjiholee/covid-vaccinations/blob/main/international%20student%20countries.png)

 We have looked at the Covid-19 vaccination trends in these 5 countries and conducted an analysis of people getting vaccinated.
 Extracting the data from [Our World in Data](https://ourworldindata.org/covid-vaccinations), we were able to analyze the current trends of vaccinations.
-Using groupby tool on python, we were able to look at the number of total cases and total vaccinations for the selected five countires.
+Using groupby tool on python, we were able to look at the number of total cases and total vaccinations for the selected five countries.

 ![alt text](https://github.com/justinjiholee/covid-trend/blob/main/Python%20Data.png)